How to Setup SMTP Servers: 5 Questions to Ask Yourself Before You DIY

 When it comes to building an SMTP server, there are a couple of routes that you can take.

 You can use a hosted SMTP relay service that provides scalable email relaying capabilities right out of the box.

-Or you can build on top of an open source smtp server solution.
+Or you can setup your own SMTP server, by building on top of an open source smtp server solution.
 Sendmail SMTP and Postfix SMTP are two examples of open source solutions.
 But here’s the big question…

 … Is building your own SMTP server really worth it?

 Consider this question from Server Fault, a popular question and answer site for system and network administrators.

 “Is setting up my own SMTP server to send email a waste of time with regards to deliverability?”